Posted on :: Min Read :: Tags: , :: Source Code

 vim.wo.fillchars = "eob:~" -- fillchars of windows

 This is my status line.
 It shows the current mode, language, branch name, file path, git status, word count, line number, column number, file size, and file type.
 It is a lot, but I hope my documentation helps you understand what each part does.
-It is extremely minimum but provides me with all the information I need depending on my current state.
+It is extremely minimum but provides me with all the information I require depending on my current state.

 Status Line